Cybernetic-Ransomware/Animals_Healthcare_Application/doc/14_adr_aws_eks_deployment.md

    harmless no-op.
 Removing it would need a JSON-patch deleting an initContainer array element from a shared base Deployment, which is more overlay complexity than the no-op it would avoid, and it would make the pod spec structurally diverge between overlays.
-9. **`argocd/ahc-aws.yaml` starts manual-sync-only** (no `automated:` block), mirroring the precedent `ahc-minikube-test` set for `ahc-home`: a new, unrehearsed cluster type gets observed step by step before any automation, promoted only after a drift/prune/secret-recovery pass.
+9. **`argocd/ahc-aws.yaml` is manual-sync-only** (no `automated:` block).
+This began as the same "observe a new cluster type before automating" bar `ahc-minikube-test` set for `ahc-home`; after the 2026-09-06/07 rehearsal it is **kept manual on purpose**, not promoted.
+   The EKS target is ephemeral and cost-bearing — created per demo with `terraform apply`, destroyed straight after, absent in between.
+Auto-syncing a cluster that usually does not exist buys nothing and adds a path for a routine `main` push to read as an AWS deploy.
+Every AWS rollout stays two deliberate operator acts: a local `terraform apply`, then a manual sync.
-10. **Not wired into CI's `bump`/`publish` flow.** `django.yml`'s `bump` job stays scoped to `overlays/home` only.
-Automating deploys to a cluster that is intermittently created and destroyed is actively wasteful and risky — a bump commit landing while the cluster doesn't exist just means a future `terraform apply` and first sync silently pick up whatever tag happens to be pinned.
-The image tag for `overlays/aws` is bumped manually (`kustomize edit set image`) before each demo, the same way `overlays/minikube-argocd` is pinned manually via `gh workflow run ... --ref <branch>` today.
-For the same reason, the CI `manifests` job does not render `overlays/aws` yet — it already skips `overlays/home` today for the identical reason (`sealed/` doesn't exist until a real cluster has sealed it); adding the aws render is a follow-up once its `sealed/` exists.
+10. **Not wired into CI's `bump`/`publish` deploy flow.** `django.yml`'s `bump` job stays scoped to `overlays/home` only, and no job runs `terraform apply`/`destroy` or syncs `ahc-aws` — automating deploys to an intermittently-existing cluster is wasteful and risky.
+The `overlays/aws` image tag is bumped by hand (`kustomize edit set image`) before each demo, like `overlays/minikube-argocd`.
+CI **does** now render and statically validate `overlays/aws` in the `manifests` job (its `sealed/` files exist as of PR #28): assertions cover the rehearsal invariants (SealedSecret waves, PVC waves, co-location affinity, no node pinning) plus a guardrail that fails if `ahc-aws` gains `automated:`, if the workflow gains a `terraform apply`/`destroy`, or if `bump` starts touching `overlays/aws`.
+Render/validate only — never deploy.
 11. **No backup CronJobs on this overlay.** `overlays/home`'s `pg-backup`/`couchdb-export`/
     `files-backup` protect a long-running cluster; this cluster is explicitly spin-up/tear-down — `terraform destroy` removes any backup PVC along with everything else, so a same-cluster backup